-CU Boulder is committed to fostering an inclusive and welcoming learning, working, and living environment.
-University policy prohibits sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, protected-class discrimination and harassment, and related retaliation by or against members of our community on- and off-campus.
-These behaviors harm individuals and our community.
-The Office of Institutional Equity and Compliance (OIEC)
+The University of Colorado Boulder (CU Boulder) is committed to fostering a positive and welcoming learning, working, and living environment.
+CU Boulder will not tolerate acts of sexual misconduct intimate partner abuse (including dating or domestic violence), stalking, protected-class discrimination or harassment by members of our community.
+Individuals who believe they have been subject to